masak/workshop/tell-vs-ask.md

 Segregation) builds partly on this principle: to separate **tell** and **ask** into completely different objects in the system.

+TimToady pointed out during the workshop that introspection is another example of "tell, don't ask" being broken.
+In that case, we're leaking logic out of the language and type system itself, trying to rebuild our own (probably weaker) version of it from the outside.

 Consider making your classes more focused by leaning more heavily on telling your objects things, not asking them and risking logic leaks.